bashnesnos/blog/src/jbake/content/2014/en_jbake_locale.md

 My first time blog was generated, looked nice.
 What can one wish more?
 Well, I wish there was kind of a localization capability.
 It's not common at all, but when you want something and it is not there - you are not completely satisfied.
 So I decided to try and <del>break everything</del>add such a capability.

-The idea was: localized pages during the build are put to a separate folder.
+The idea is: localized pages during the build are put to a separate folder.
 Since the pages are static it is the cheapest and straight-forward option.
 Switching between the localized/original is to be operated by URL manipulation in javascript.
-E.g. the following post transformation:
+E.g. the following transformation will occur:

     src\jbake\content\blog\2014\jbake_locale.md -> \blog\2014\jbake_locale.html (original)
     src\jbake\content\blog\2014\en_jbake_locale.md -> \en\blog\2014\jbake_locale.html (localized)